Kauai is renowned for its magical and green nature, and Kōkeʻe State Park is one of those jaw-dropping places on the island.

-Situated in the northwest part of the Kauai island, the gorgeous Kōkeʻe State Park is a 4,345-acre natural wonder teeming with wildflowers fields, mountain plateau, colorful and tropical forests, rich with flora and fauna, and many hiking trails.
+Situated in the northwest part of Kauai Island, the gorgeous Kōkeʻe State Park is a 4,345-acre natural wonder teeming with wildflower fields, mountain plateau, colorful and tropical forests, rich with flora and fauna, and many hiking trails.

 How to Get to Kokee State Park

 Kokee State Park is a bit remote but is nevertheless a very popular and must-see place on Kauai.
 The closest town to it is Kekaha, which is located approximately 17 miles away from the park.